1. Contact a REALTOR®

 3. Establish a plan

 Once an asking price has been established, your REALTOR® will sit down with you and establish a marketing plan.
-This plan will include recommendations on how to reach prime showing conditions (i.e., removing clutter, fixing the fence, etc.).
+This plan will include recommendations on how to reach prime showing condition (i.e., removing clutter, fixing the fence, etc.).
 The plan will be the framework for getting your home sold in as little time as possible and for the highest price possible.
-A good plan may include a timeline of price reductions, open houses, and media campaigns.
+A good plan may include a timeline of open houses, media campaigns, and (if necessary) strategic price reductions.

 4. Prepare your home for the market